-Living by simply reacting to everything that happens around you could be considered as “living by default” or “living on luck.”
+Living by simply reacting to everything around you could be considered “living by default” or “living on luck.”
 Living a life of reaction can be stressful and dissatisfying.
 I remember many years ago working in an environment where I was constantly reacting, or firefighting, as I put it.
 It was exhausting and unfulfilling.
-I never really felt like I had achieved anything at the end of the day, and each morning I would start again, putting out fires and not crossing out anything on my things to do list.
+I never really felt like I had achieved anything at the end of the day, and each morning I would start again, putting out fires and not crossing out anything on my things to-do list.

-I felt like I only have access to random events and that I was out of control of everything that was happening to me!
+I felt like I only had access to random events and was out of control of everything happening to me!

 Consider these ideas to create your life instead of reacting to it:

 1. You’ll know you’re reacting if the quality of your life fluctuates between poor and tolerable.
 This is the telltale sign of reacting.

 - You’ll leap into action when your comfort falls below a certain standard.
 You’ll work hard to bring it back up to a tolerable status.
 Then you’ll relax again, only taking further action when the situation becomes dire once more.

 2. Failing to choose a direction for your life is choosing to fail.
 Without a chosen endpoint, there is no intention.
 Without intention, you’ll get whatever happens to come your way.
 People with wonderful lives didn’t get there by accident.
 Be brave enough to choose a path and stick with it.

 3. Discover the power of visualisation.
 Visualisation is powerful on multiple levels: